 Look after yourself and ensure you can travel safely by following my guide on to how to travel safely as a woman.

-Before you even leave your doorstep, there’s a couple of things you can do to be fully prepared, covered and ensure you are going to travel safely.
+Before you even leave your doorstep, there are a couple of things you can do to be fully prepared, covered and ensure you are going to travel safely.

 I’ve had terrible food poisoning, a contraceptive implant break in my arm (ouch), motorbike burns and seen friends get into unfortunate situations too.
 A couple were hit by a drunk driver, another fell right through a glass table and quite a few have had cameras and gadgets stolen.